Rohitjha710/ludo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The porject is hosted at https://online-ludo.netlify.app/
+The project is hosted at https://online-ludo.netlify.app/

 ## Available Scripts